Search no further. Here is the complete guide for your Corfu holidays in Greece.

 Activities such as water polo, beach volley, frisbees, water skiing and others are common.
 A walk through the beach and staring into the sea is also a good pastime.

-What to do in your Corfu holidays?
+What to do in Corfu?

 Explore Corfu Old Town

 The Old town of Corfu is a UNESCO World Heritage monument!

 If you are in the town, a visit to Corfu Saint Spyridon Church can be interesting.

 The church is rooted to the islands History.
 It was named after the island patron Saint, who is believed to have played a role in averting some major misfortunes in mainland Greece.

 The museum of Asian art in the town has a lot to offer, expect to see some precious artifacts from ancient times.